homiedopie/beberlei.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.rst

         }
     }

-This brings the page rendering speeds down to between 1.5 and 3 seconds, which is quite normal for the development environment even outside a virtual machine.
+This brings the page rendering speeds down to between 0.5 and 1.5 seconds, which is quite normal for the development environment even outside a virtual machine.

 This tip obviously works for any kind of application that has a I/O intensive